macroquest/macroquest/README.md

 ### Build Steps

-1. Open the `MacroQuest.sln` file in src
+1. Open the `MacroQuest.sln` file in src.
-1. Select the `Release` configuration from the drop-down menu near the top of the window
+1. Select the `Release` and `(x64)` configuration from the drop-down menu near the top of the window.
+1. Since the project moved to 64-bit, ensure all project configurations are set to `(x64)` in the **Solution Macroquest** Property Pages.
+You can check this by right-clicking on **Solution Macroquest**, select Properties from the pull down menu, click the Configuration Manager button, then ensure the Platform colum for each project is set to `(x64)`.
 1. Select `Build -> Build Solution` from the menu.

 The built files will be placed in `build/bin/Release`.
 To start MacroQuest, run `MacroQuest.exe`.
 This will launch the application to the tray, and install MacroQuest into any running EverQuest processes.